Vehicle Depreciation Calculator

 African car depreciation broadly follows: Year 1: -25%, Year 2: -15%, Year 3: -12%, Years 4-5: -10%/year, Years 6-10: -7%/year.
 However, Toyota and Nissan vehicles depreciate significantly slower due to strong demand and spare parts availability.
 By year 10, most vehicles retain only 20-30% of their original value.

-Which vehicles hold their value best in Africa?
+Which vehicles tend to hold their value in African markets?

 Toyota leads African vehicle value retention: Land Cruiser, HiLux, RAV4, and Land Cruiser Prado retain 5-10% more value than equivalent vehicles from other brands.
 This is due to Toyota's dominant market share, extensive dealer networks, and widely available spare parts.
 A 5-year-old Land Cruiser in East Africa typically retains 50-60% of its original value.